paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-18-the_architecture_of_brasilia.md

 ## Reflection

-{% include 'figure' with '/images/2011/07/the_architecture_of_brasilia/reflection.jpg'
+{% render 'figure' with '/images/2011/07/the_architecture_of_brasilia/reflection.jpg'
   caption: 'Reflection of Itamaraty Palace into the surrounding pool is integral to the building’s design.
 Photograph: [A C Moraes](https://www.flickr.com/photos/acmoraes/2488214984/).'
   alignment: 'bleed'
 %}